Rock Machine MC criminal allegations and incidents: New Zealand

 In August 2013, the New Zealand media released articles stating that the notorious Rock Machine Motorcycle Club had established a chapter in the country.
 Authorities commented that they had not seen anyone wearing Rock Machine colors yet, but they had seen pictures posted on social media.
 They did state that they believed the group had a long way to go before they established a significant operation in New Zealand.
 The police sent out a public appeal or information about the newly established outlaw motorcycle club.
 The new probationary chapter was established in Christchurch by president "Mike Rock", he post to his social media, "After months of hard work and perseverance, RMMC is now officially rocking it loud and proud in New Zealand."
-A unnamed member of the Rock Machine Christchurch chapter later agreed to give an interview to the New Zealand National.
+An unnamed member of the Rock Machine Christchurch chapter later agreed to give an interview to the New Zealand National.

 It was a revealed during the interview, that the Rock Machine New Zealand was small initially, but had been reinforced by a gang from North Island in a patch over ceremony.
 The member declined to comments on how large the Rock Machine's presence was in New Zealand, but he did state that "it was more than police believed, some [members] had links to chapters of the club overseas [Nomads]."
 He also stated that most members were working citizen's and had family's.
 A suitable clubhouse was also being found, but he would not state where it was located.
 When asked about the difficulty of establishing presence in the new country he said, "Starting a motorcycle club from scratch is not easy work especially if it's an international charter.
 You have got to be trusted."

 The member assured that the public should not fear their presence.
 Stating that the club was not currently involved in the drug trade in New Zealand, "As a club as a whole we don't want nothing to do with P [methamphetamine].
 It's just disgusting shit."
 And that the Rock Machine would "Only turn to violence if challenged.
 We are just Harley [Davidson] enthusiasts."
 Their presence did make authorities fear clashes, as now the Rock Machine, Bandidos, Rebels and Head Hunters all had chapters located in the same city.
 In January 2014, it was announced that the Bandidos had patched over at least two members of the Rock Machine as probationary's.
 The Christchurch chapter seemed to have recovered, as in 2016, the Rock Machine announced via their website, that they had established a second chapter in the country, the Nomads New Zealand chapter.